randlab/geone/README.md

    - variogram analysis tools and ordinary kriging

 ## Installation
-To install the package: `python3 -m pip install install .`
+To install the package: `python3 -m pip install .`

 To uninstall the package: `python3 -m pip uninstall -y geone`